 Detection

-When used as a preventive measure, regular pelvic screenings help monitor your body across time and detect any malignancies or abnormalities early.
-Having a baseline understanding of your pelvic health, and tracking any changes can be significant and sometimes lifesaving.
+When used as a preventive measure, regular pelvic screenings help monitor your body over time and detect any malignancies or abnormalities early11.
+Having a baseline understanding of your pelvic health and tracking any changes can be significant and sometimes lifesaving.

 Can a Pelvic MRI Diagnose Uterine Cancer?